 New South Wales Guide

-Within an hour away from Sydney is the Blue Mountains and Hunter Valley region with stunning lookouts over indigenous flora and fauna and scenic nature walks.
-The Hunter Valley is also a popular destination for gourmands and wine buffs with numerous award-winning wineries and boutique artisan gourmet finds to sample your way through.
+About an hour from Sydney are many short escapes, with the Blue Mountains and Hunter Valley regions home to stunning lookouts and scenic nature walks.
+The Hunter Valley is also a popular destination for foodies and wine buffs, with its numerous award-winning wineries and artisan gourmet finds to sample your way through.

-No trip to NSW is complete without a visit to the Northern Rivers region and the popular destination of Byron Bay.
-Australia's easternmost point draws everyone from backpackers to those seeking in indulge in luxury spa resorts to this picturesque beachside locale.
-Sheltered by lush greenery and boasting an attractive laidback feel, this town offers a range of cultural, lifestyle and holiday activities for the whole family.
+Sheltered by lush greenery and boasting an attractive laidback feel, Byron Bay offers a range of cultural, lifestyle and holiday activities for the whole family.